canapio/OpenLocalizationService/README.md

-# OpenLocalizationService
+# Open Localization Service
-This is general web localization service project.
+The website localization service.
+Your translation works can be shared with others.